 How to Get There

 The Fairfax Walk is very easy to travel to by car.
-Once you’re in Manly, follow Darley Road to North Head, and then follow North Head Scenic Drive all the way to the end.
+Once you’re in Manly, follow Darley Road to North Head, and then follow North Head Scenic Drive to the end.

 There is a well-sized parking area where the walk starts, with ticket machines available to pay for your National Park parking fees.
 From the car park, make your way to the Fairfax Track signpost, which marks the start of this scenic loop walking trail.